aKshay-9890/Kubernetes-Detail/README.md

 => Kubernetes does auto healing and auto scaling.
    Auto Healing contains Deployment and replicaset.
 Uses labels and selector method.
    Replica decides how many pods can contain in node.

+# Services : In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster.
+  1. Load balancing
+  2. Service Discovery
+  3. Exposing to world

 # what is yaml?
 => yet another markup language